-Kristen Mooney is an American mom of two (and an ex-Sassy Mama team member) who lived in Singapore for 2 years before moving back to her home country in December 2021.
-In the aftermath of the Uvalde, Texas school shooting where 19 children and two teachers were tragically killed at Robb Elementary School by an 18-year-old gunman, Kristen shares her thoughts on gun crime in the US, the sad reality of active shooter drills in schools and why she is already having second thoughts on her decision to leave Singapore and its safety.
+Kristen Mooney is an American mom of two (and an ex-Sassy Mama team member) who lived in Singapore for 2 years before moving back to her home country.
+In the aftermath of the Nashville School Shooting, where three kids and three adults were tragically killed by a 28-year-old, Kristen shares her thoughts on gun crime in the US, the sad reality of active shooter drills in schools and why she is having second thoughts on her decision to leave Singapore and its safety.
 We also have information on lockdown drills in Singapore schools (both local and international).

 Sandy Hook.
 Columbine.
-Now, Robb Elementary.
-These are just three names on the insanely long list of US schools that have suffered from mass shootings.
+Robb Elementary.
+Now Nashville.
+These are just some of the names on the insanely long list of US schools that have suffered from mass shootings.
 The very schools that we as parents send our children to, in order to learn, grow, play, and make friends, the very places where we send our babies to for their formative years have now become arguably one of the most dangerous places in the community.
 The CDC now reports firearm related incidents as the #1 cause of death for children and teens in the US.